-- The use of a Library meeting room by a group signifies the group’s acceptance of the terms of the Meeting Room Policy.
+- The use of a Library meeting space by a group signifies the group’s acceptance of the terms of the Library Meeting Space Policy.

-- There is no charge for meeting room use.
+- There is no charge to use public meeting spaces.

-- The use of, and the scheduling of the use of, a meeting room is subject to the needs of the Library, and may not interfere with the Library’s operations or the use of the Library by patrons.
-Library needs preempt any other scheduled event in a meeting room.
+- The use of, and the scheduling of the use of, a meeting space is subject to the needs of the Library, and may not interfere with the Library’s operations or the use of the Library by patrons.
+Library needs preempt any other scheduled event in a meeting space.

-- The use of a meeting room does not constitute Library endorsement of a viewpoint expressed by a group or by a participant in a meeting or activity.
+- The use of a meeting space does not constitute Library endorsement of a viewpoint expressed by a group or by a participant in a meeting or activity.

 - The Library, staff and patrons will be treated with respect at all times.

-- A group using a room may not publicly advertise an event to be held in a meeting room.
+- A group using a space may not publicly advertise an event to be held in a public meeting space.
 Signage on the door of the room or a pedestal sign holder indicating the group/location is permissible.

 - A Library meeting room may be reserved by a not-for-profit, non-commercial group of at least three individuals, 18 years or older, engaged in an educational, cultural, intellectual, or civic activity.